polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/migrate-storage-value.md

 By completing this tutorial, you will accomplish the following objectives:

+- Add a pallet to your local development environment.
 - Modify the storage for a pallet to include a new item.
 -

 ## Prepare your local environment

-For this tutorial, you are going to update a local copy of the `nicks` pallet folder, so the first step is to add the `nicks` folder to the `pallets` directory for the substrate-node-template and modify the runtime to use this local pallet.
+For this tutorial, you are going to update a local copy of the `nicks` pallet folder, so the first step is to add the `nicks` folder to the `pallets` directory for the `substrate-node-template` and modify the runtime to use this local pallet.

 To prepare your environment: